SystemsApproach/private5g/ran.rst

 to a small cell, many of which might be spread across a modestly-sized geographic area (e.g., a mall, campus, or factory), then a single DU would likely service multiple RUs.
-The use of mmWave in 5G is likely to make this later configuration all the more common.
+The use of mmWave in 5G is likely to make this latter configuration all the more common.

 Also note that the Split RAN changes the nature of the Backhaul Network, which originally connected the base stations back to the